 Trinity Grammar School, Kew is incorporated as a Company limited by guarantee and is governed by a Council of up to 12 members.
 Each of the following nominate one member:

 - The Anglican Archbishop of Melbourne

 - The Parents’ Association

 The remaining nine positions are filled based on skill requirements and the Council Members Selection Policy.

-John was appointed to School Council and as Chairman in June 2018.
-He is also Chairman of the Headmaster Recruitment Committee and a member of the Finance & Risk, Building & Grounds, Community Engagement, Engagement & Fundraising, Governance, Investment, School Heritage, and Nominations Committees.
+Simon was appointed as the Chairman of School Council in July 2020.
+Simon was appointed to School Council in August 2018 and is the Archbishop’s Nominee to School Council.
+He is also a member of the Finance & Risk, Building & Grounds, Community Engagement, Engagement & Fundraising, Governance, Investment, School Heritage, and Nominations Committees.

 Chris was appointed to School Council in June 2018.
 He is Chairman of the Building & Grounds and Governance Committees and is a member of the Nominations Committee.
 He is a Partner in PwC’s Assurance Practice covering education and not-for-profit businesses, and is also Director of CatholicCare, a welfare charity and has held past governance roles at the Risk Management Institute and Swinburne University.
 Chris has a son who currently attends Trinity Grammar School, Kew.

 BBus (Acc & Bus Law), CA, RCA (ASIC)